kyle-jennings/vagrant-lamp/README.md

 Each directory in the root of www is treated as a project, and will be synched into Vagrant to be served as a website.

-In order to server your websites, you'll need to create a file called "sites-custom.yml" in the root of the vagrant directory.
+In order to server your websites, you'll need to create a file called "sites.yml" in the "custom" dir of the vagrant directory.
 This file defines your sites, the urls to access them, and other configurations needed for Apache to properly serve them.

-The sites-custom.yml file needs to be structured with the following (anything wraped in {} is something you change):
+The sites.yml file needs to be structured with the following (anything wraped in {} is something you change):

 ```yaml
 sites: